Functional equations for orbifold wreath products: Introduction

 By a \emph{quotient orbifold}, we mean an orbifold that admits a presentation as a translation groupoid $M \rtimes G$ where $M$ is a smooth manifold and $G$ is a Lie group acting locally freely in such a way that $M \rtimes G$ is Morita equivalent to an orbifold groupoid, see \cite{ademleidaruan}.
-For brevity, we refer to $M \rtimes G$ as a \emph{cc--presentation} when in addition $G$ is compact and connected and $M$ is closed.
-Note in particular that only closed orbifolds admit cc-presentations.
+For brevity, we refer to $M \rtimes G$ as a \emph{cc-presentation} when in addition $G$ is compact and connected, $M$ is closed, and the action of $G$ on $M$ is effective.
+In particular, note that an orbifold that admits a cc-presentation is compact and does not have boundary in the orbifold sense.
 All manifolds, orbifolds, and group actions are assumed smooth.
+We use $\chi$ to denote the (usual) Euler characteristic of the orbit space and $\chi_{ES}$ to denote the Euler--Satake characteristic, see \cite{farsiseaton3}.
 Unless stated otherwise, we will always use $M$ to denote a smooth, closed manifold, $G$ to denote a compact Lie group, and $\Gamma$ to denote a finitely generated discrete group.